Meet the Smiths

 In 2012, when we felt inspired to share our experiences with other parents, we created the concept of Present Parenting, which uses the Accountability Pyramid as a guide to disciplinary actions that support a parent's ability to influence a child's brain development and behavior throughout the life-long path towards true maturity.

 By creating this website, we are not proclaiming to the world that we know everything about parenting.
 Of course we don’t.
-And we are not announcing that our ideas about parenting are the best way for everyone in the world to raise their children.
-They likely aren't.
-And we are not declaring that we are perfect at being fully present with our children 100% of the time.
+And we are not announcing that our ideas about parenting are the only way for everyone in the world to raise their children.
+On the contrary, there are so many great parenting voices out there.
+And we are also certainly not declaring that we are perfect at being fully present with our children 100% of the time.
 We're far from.

-By creating this website, we are simply sharing how present moments with our children are in the process of transforming our family--children and parents--into happier, more peaceful, and more complete people.
+By creating this website, we are simply sharing how developmentally appropriate present mindsets with our children are in the process of transforming our family--children and parents--into happier, more peaceful, and more complete people.

 By creating this website, we are offering you an opportunity to discover if Present Parenting adds peace and joy to your journey as well.